js-cookie/js-cookie/README.md

 ## Manual release steps

-* Remove the "-pre" suffix of the "version" attribute of `package.json`
+* Increment the "version" attribute of `package.json`
-* Remove the "-pre" suffix of the version number in the `src/js.cookie.js` file
+* Increment the version number in the `src/js.cookie.js` file
 * Commit with the message "Release version x.x.x"
 * Create version tag in git
 * Create a github release and upload the minified file
 * Release on npm
-* Increment and add the "-pre" suffix to the "version" attribute of `package.json`
-* Increment and add the "-pre" suffix to the version number in the `src/js.cookie.js` file
 * Link the documentation of the latest release tag in the `README.md`
 * Commit with the message "Prepare for the next development iteration"